20 Best Black and White Movies of the 21st Century

 Black and white movies eschew colors to their advantage.
 It is a conscious choice, deliberated upon stubbornly, that the filmmaker indulges in.
 The monochrome palette instills a sense of nostalgia.
 Melancholia impregnates the screen with washed-out images.
 The films cradle a reminiscent undertone.
 It breaks away from the temporal thread of narrative that the human eye is accustomed to and envelops itself in a mystique heightened by the lack of color.
 The dimly lit room would prolong the black and white of the film.
 The darkness softens the contrast between the real world and cinema.

-Here is a list of black and white movies to feast your eyes on and tear away from the world of color:
+Here is a list of best black and white movies of 21st Century to feast your eyes on and tear away from the world of color:

 This film is evocative of a bittersweet reflection between two high school lovers over a cup of coffee.
 The sheer simplicity of the storyline leaves a lingering smile on your face.
 The monochrome imagery is skillfully used to induce nostalgia while gazing at a lake and reflecting on their love strewn past.
 The tone of the movie is drenched in regret for what might have been.